-- 91. Initial Qualifications.
+O1.
+Initial Qualifications.
 Prior to application: the candidate must hold an AA or AS degree or equivalent, meet state para educator standards, and be employed as a para educator.
 Districts shall identify potential candidate with appropriate dispositions for teaching, and continue to employ candidate as para educators.
 District/school provides orientation for candidate as deemed appropriate.
+(4.2.08)

-(4 2 08) - O2.
-Alternative Route Preparation Program-College University Preparation.
-(3 20 04) - a.
+02. Alternative Route Preparation Program-College University Preparation.
+(3 20 04)

+a.
 Candidate will work toward completion of the alternative route preparation program through a participating college/university, and the employing school district.
 A candidate must attend, participate in, and successfully complete an individualized alternative route preparation program as one (1) of the conditions to receive a recommendation for full certification.

-(3 20 04) - b.
+b.
 The participating college/university shall provide procedures to assess and credit equivalent knowledge, dispositions, and relevant life/work experiences.
-(3 20 04) - e.
+(3 20 04)

+c.
 Candidate shall complete all requirements for certification as provided herein.
 (3 20 04)